 Look for coupons

-When you need a ride, open the app and punch in the name or address of the place you want to go.
+When you need a ride, open the app and type in the name or address of the place you want to go.
 You'll get a list of different car options and prices, with approximate arrival times.
-Select the ride you want, and you'll receive the name of your driver and a description of the car.
-The driver will call you when he/she arrives, or sooner, to ensure a smooth pick up.

 What size car do you need?